IE-bank-team/ie-bank-infrastructure/modules/compute/virtual-machine/extension/README.md

 ### Parameter: `autoUpgradeMinorVersion`

-Indicates whether the extension should use a newer minor version if one is available at deployment time.
+Indicates whether the extension should use a newer minor version if uno is available at deployment time.
 Once deployed, however, the extension will not upgrade minor versions unless redeployed, even with this property set to true.

 - Required: Yes
 - Type: bool